ABOUT WHITE FLOWER OIL

 Menthol also has weak analgesic (pain-killing) effects due to select activation of the κ-opioid receptor.
 This receptor is a protein that mediates a variety of effects including changing our perception of pain, consciousness, motor control, and mood.

 CAMPHOR This waxy solid has a strong aromatic odor and makes up approximately 6% of White Flower oil.
 It is found in the wood of the evergreen tree Cinnamomum camphora; Dryobalanops aromatica; Ocotea usambarensis; and dried rosemary leaves (Rosmarinus officinalis).
-It is used for its scent.
-Additionally, camphor is easily absorbed through skin and produces a cool-feeling like menthol.
+Camphor is easily absorbed through skin and produces a cool-feeling like menthol.

 WHITE FLOWER OIL SIDE EFFECTS